 The school received a \$40,000 recoverable grant from the Mater Academy, Inc. in 2015 with repayment contingent on the school subsequently meeting certain financial conditions.
-During prior year ended June 30, 2016, management determined that the school met the requirements for repayment under the grant terms and accordingly recorded a liability of \$20,000 which was paid during current year.
-Management determined during current year that the school met the requirements for repayment under the grant terms and accordingly recorded a liability for the remaining balance of \$20,000.
+During prior year ended June 30, 2017, management determined that the school met the requirements for repayment under the grant terms and accordingly recorded as a liability the remaining balance of \$20,000 which was paid during current year.